Reconnecting with Joy, Creativity, & Peace

 I found it again as I learned to love to cook and create in the kitchen.
 I had forgotten the feeling of losing time when working on a creative project.
 You know, the "I forgot to eat because I was so enthralled in my flow" type of activity.

 Being in that state of "flow" is important for healing our body, mind, and spirit.
 Our parasympathetic nervous system takes over and this is where we heal.
 Not only that, but when we're creative, we're in touch with our higher selves.
-This is grounding, centering, and a spiritual experience.
+This is a grounding, centering, and spiritual experience.

 How to Reconnect With Peace